-There are countless great road trips in the U.S. to take, but here are just seven of our favorites that cover the northeast, south, southwest, midwest, west coast, Alaska, and Hawaii.
+There are countless great road trips to take in the U.S., but here are just 7 of our favourites that cover the northeast, south, southwest, midwest, west coast, Alaska, and Hawaii.

 Some are long.
 Some are short.
 All are great.